Ensemble Placement Auditions

 Large Instrumental Ensembles

 Woodwind, Brass, Keyboard, & Percussion.
-Orchestra Strings, see the section below.
+Strings, please see the section below.

-All students interested in participating in large instrumental ensembles on the UConn Storrs campus during the Fall 2023 - Spring 2024 semesters must complete a brief placement hearing audition.
-Students will have the option to select which ensembles they would like to be considered for, but ultimately, placement will be at the discretion of the directors.
-Students may be placed in one of the following ensembles:
+All students interested in participating in the following large instrumental ensembles on the UConn Storrs campus during the Fall 2024 - Spring 2025 semesters must complete a brief placement hearing audition and fill out this information form.

 • Symphonic Band